khr128/KGL/README.md

-The method `appearanceWithTexture:` loads a texture image from the application's bundle, creates a `KGLTexture` object that will be used during rendering, and makes sure that texture coordinates are properly transmitted to the shader program:
+The method `appearanceWithTexture:` loads a texture image from the application's bundle, creates a `KGLTexture` object that will be used during rendering, and makes sure that texture coordinates are properly transmitted to the shader program by setting shader attributes:

 *KGLDemoCylinder.m*